 The benefits of sugar-free foods have long been recognized in many countries.
 In the U.S., after extensive review of scientific data, the U.S. Food and Drug Administration (FDA) approved a “does not promote tooth decay” health claim for sugar-free products sweetened with sugar alcohols/polyols.Learn more

 Consumers say they regularly use low-calorie, sugar free foods and beverages to stay in better overall health and want more from which to choose.
 Low-calorie, sugar free products can easily replace higher calorie foods and beverages to meet this consumer demand.

 A group of reduced-calorie sweeteners known as polyols (or sugar alcohols) provide some unique qualities to reduced-calorie products.
 These sweeteners are neither sugars nor alcohols.
 Instead, they are a group of low-digestible carbohydrates used as sugar replacers.
 These sweeteners taste like sugar but have several special advantages.
-As part of a sugar free diet, polyols assist in the maintenance of good oral health, aid in weight loss or and reduce overall dietary glycemic load.
+As part of a sugar free diet, polyols assist in the maintenance of good oral health, aid in weight control, and/or reduce overall dietary glycemic response.
 For more details on any specific polyol (or sugar alcohol), please visit the links provided on this site.